CanDIG/federated-learning/README.md

 To run more existing services alongside Katsu, add the services to the `docker-compose.yaml` file and add their default configuration variables to `.default.env`.

 You can also contribute code pertaining to federated learning to this repository.
 Please organize new files into subdirectories.
 The root folder should only contain the README, configuration files, and subdirectories.

+## Examples

+We have examples in our `examples/` directory.

+Currently, we only have a demo for an MCODE data workflow with Katsu.
+To run this, make sure you have ingested our demo data into Katsu as detailed in [Ingesting Data](#ingest-data)